ExplicITConsulting/ExplicITConsulting.github.io/docs/search.md

 layout: page
 title: Search
 subtitle: "&nbsp;"
 description: Search and find.
-What are you searching for?
+What are you looking for?
 ---
-## What are you searching for?
+## What are you looking for?
 {% include search-lunr.html %}

 <p>&nbsp;</p>